unskript/Awesome-CloudOps-Automation/README.md

 An example run for the above can be seen in the [screencast](https://github.com/unskript/Awesome-CloudOps-Automation/blob/master/.github/onboarding_hfest_2022.gif)

 <img src="https://github.com/unskript/Awesome-CloudOps-Automation/blob/master/.github/onboarding_hfest_2022.gif">

+##### Anatomy of a Runbook

+You can read about the [Anatomy of a Runbook](https://github.com/unskript/Awesome-CloudOps-Automation/blob/master/.github/Anatomy-of-Runbook.md)

+## HacktoberFest 2022 Resource

+The resource that are avilable for testing for our hacktoberfest is [here](https://github.com/unskript/Awesome-CloudOps-Automation/blob/master/.github/hfest_2022_resource.md)

 ## License
 Except as otherwise noted this project is licensed under the `Apache License, Version 2.0` .